SPFx Azure DevOps Pipeline: Increment version, push to repository and publish package

 : Of course you have to adapt the version of Node to your SPFx version.
 A list of supported Node versions can be found here

-Step 6: npm install
+Step 6: install pnpm (OPTIONAL)

 - task: Npm@1